CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 Example output: `registry.crowdstrike.com/falcon-sensor/release/falcon-sensor:7.31.0-15501-1`

-#### Example getting the full image path for the Falcon DaemonSet sensor (regional format)
+#### Example getting the full image path for the Falcon DaemonSet sensor (regional)

-The following example will print the image repository path with the latest image tag of the Falcon DaemonSet sensor using the traditional regional format.
+The following example will print the image repository path with the latest image tag of the Falcon DaemonSet sensor using the traditional regional sensor.

 ```shell
 ./falcon-container-sensor-pull.sh \